Universal Tuner 2.3 NEW

 Delete Custom Temperament

-If you select a saved custom temperament this button will appear.
+If you select a saved custom temperament, this button will appear.
 You can delete the scale by pressing the button.

-Hint: Hover over root note and use the trackpad or the scroll wheel of your mouse to adjust it.
+Hint: Hover over the root note and use the trackpad or the scroll wheel of your mouse to adjust it.

 Figure 8: Temperament window